solidusio-contrib/solidus_sitemap/README.md

 - [The creators & contributors of sitemap_generator](http://github.com/kjvarga/sitemap_generator/contributors)
 - [Joshua Nussbaum's original implementation of spree-sitemap-generator](https://github.com/joshnuss/spree-sitemap-generator)

-**Donations**

-_Bitcoin donations may be sent to: 18HEAFjeDaa15AihyGvKvR19XEkm5aCJk5_

 ---

 ## Upgrading

-If you upgrade from early versions of `spree_sitemap` you need to change your sitemaps from:
+If you upgrade from early versions of `solidus_sitemap` you need to change your sitemaps from:
 ```ruby
 SitemapGenerator::Sitemap.add_links do
   # ...